Kazmirchuk/nats-tcl/CoreAPI.md

 - use `-secure` option (applies to all servers in the pool)
 - use `tls://` schema in a NATS URL (applies only to this server)

-Make sure that the TclTLS package is available in your system.
+Make sure that the TclTLS package is available in your system[^1].
 E.g. on OpenSUSE it is called `tls` in zypper.

 Most likely you will need to provide additional options via `-tls_opts`: at least one of `-cadir` or `-cafile`, otherwise the client can not recognize the server's certificate.
 E.g. if you have installed your CA certificate on OpenSUSE system-wide, you can use